 - 1. All approved s-factor courses must be assigned to the faculty member doing the work. - 2.
 Students may only enroll in s-factor courses for the purpose that was requested by the Chair and approved by the Dean. - 3.
 Faculty may not agree to supervise a student and then request s-factor units retroactively; all supervision courses must be approved by the Dean prior to both the faculty member and student performing the work. - 4.
 The requesting faculty must complete the appropriate s-factor paperwork available from their department and submit it to their Department Chair by the corresponding deadlines for their review and forwarding to the Dean's office. - 5.
-To support interdisciplinary directed study/s-factor courses that involve students from degree programs outside of NSS and faculty within NSS or vice versa, until an MOU has been negotiated with each College, NSS will pay for S-factor for NSS faculty as instructors of NSS Department prefix S-factor courses. - 6.
+To support interdisciplinary directed study/s-factor courses that involve students from degree programs outside of NSS and faculty within NSS or vice versa, we will support a cost-sharing model where NSS and the student's home college pay equal shares via a fund transfer at the end of each semester.
+Fund transfers can occur in any direction depending on the home college of the student and faculty, respectively. - 6.
 Given resource constraints, NSS will prioritize s-factors for students enrolled in NSS degree programs first and in the following order: graduate students, then undergraduates completing honors, then undergraduate seniors, and then juniors.